AdobeDocs/audience-manager.en/help/using/integration/sending-audience-data/batch-data-transfer-explained/batch-data-transfer-overview.md

 ---
 description: An overview for technical and non-technical customers who want to bring data from other systems (offline) into Audience Manager.
-keywords: inbound
+keywords: inbound, batch, batch upload, batch data
 seo-description: An overview for technical and non-technical customers who want to bring data from other systems (offline) into Audience Manager.
+To do so, use the batch upload option in Audience Manager.
 seo-title: Send Batch Data to Audience Manager Overview
 solution: Audience Manager
 title: Send Batch Data to Audience Manager Overview